-The immediate parent undertaking is E.ON UK Limited.
-The ultimate parent undertaking and controlling party is E.ON AG, which is the parent company of the largest and smallest group to consolidate these financial statements.
+The immediate parent undertaking is Powergen Group Investments Limited.
+The ultimate parent undertaking and controlling party is E.ON AG, which is the parent company of the largest group to consolidate these financial statements.
+The smallest group to consolidate these financial statements is that of which Powergen Limited is the parent undertaking.
 Copies of E.ON AG's Annual Report are available from the offices of E.ON AG at the following address: